Tips for booking an emergency flight ticket.

-Sometimes you find yourself in a situation where you have to plan a last-minute trip.
-You might need to take off work, book a flight, and travel somewhere for a few days.
+Sometimes unexpected things happen in life.
+You could experience a family emergency, death, or even a much-needed journey to be with family.
+You might find yourself in a situation where you have to plan a last-minute trip and book flights.
+You might need to take off work and travel for a few days.
 It happens to most of us at some point in our lives.
 If tomorrow looks different than how you planned, we can help.

-Traveling is stressful.
-Traveling for an emergency is even more stressful.
+No one can predict when they will need to travel for a tragedy.
+It might not be realistic to have money saved aside for travel fares and emergency flights.
+Who wants to think about saving money in case of a funeral!
+Besides, traveling is stressful as it is.
+Imagine the added stress when looking for flights and travelling due to an emergency.
 You have less time to plan, a smaller budget, and fewer opportunities to save.
 Along with planning your trip, you are also likely stressed about the reason you have to travel in the first place.

-Save money on last-minute emergency flights
+Additional ways to save money on last-minute emergency flights

-Use air miles and rewards
+1. Use air miles and rewards

 If you travel often, you might be able to cash in some frequent flyer miles.
-You might be surprised how much of a discount you can save on your flight.
+You might be surprised how much of a discount you can save on flights.
 Call your preferred airline to see if you have flyer miles.
 With most companies, you could probably check online if you prefer.

 If you do not have frequent flyer miles through an airline, you may also check in with your credit card company.
 Oftentimes, credit cards come with special perks.
 These perks could include free flight miles with a specific airline company.
 You might have gotten them when you signed up for your card or accrued them over time.
 Using rewards like these could help you save hundreds, or you might even be able to fly free.